embeddings-benchmark/mteb/README.md

 ### Using a custom model

 Models should implement the following interface, implementing an `encode` function taking as inputs a list of sentences, and returning a list of embeddings (embeddings can be `np.array`, `torch.tensor`, etc.).
-For inspiration, you can look at the [mtebscripts repo](https://github.com/embeddings-benchmark/mtebscripts) used for running diverse models via SLURM scripts for the paper.
+For inspiration, you can look at the [mteb/mtebscripts repo](https://github.com/embeddings-benchmark/mtebscripts) used for running diverse models via SLURM scripts for the paper.

 ```python
 class MyModel():